va3wam/hexBot/README.md

 ### Documentation

-Here is an index of links to helpful docucments found in this repository.
+Here is an index of links to helpful documents found in this repository.

 * Sample [platformio.ini](AA/platformIO-MAC-example.txt) template.